PhishWasHere/CreateReactAppProject/README.md

   Graduation project for Monash Bootcamp.
 A personal project manager made with the MERN stack.

   ## Installation
-  Clone repo then use yarn in root folder (if you are using npm, you will need to update the package_json files).
+  Clone repo then use yarn in root folder (if you are using npm, you will need to update the package.json files).
   Populate .env file

   ## Usage